 So, I have done quite many expert evaluations throughout the years.
 It’s time efficient and cost effective.
-If you don’t know what it is, it’s evaluation method to come closer to a satisfied user.
-You can use different frameworks, but I guess the most famous one is the 10 heuristics created by Jacob Nilsen.
+If you don’t know what it is, it’s an evaluation method where you act as an expert, and you can use different frameworks, but I guess the most famous one is the 10 heuristics created by Jacob Nilsen.
 You go through the feature/product/service and go through the heuristics to see if they are fulfilled.
 It is way faster than usability testing (you should probably do both, but still) and most definitely less expensive.
 But sometimes it feels a little detached from reality.
 Just like staring at a Google Analytics funnel can feel.
 It tells you what the users are doing but not really why they are doing it, and what one can do to prevent a drop off in one of the sections in the funnel.
 So what happens if you combine these two?

 So, the method can give you: